skypjack/entt/docs/md/entity.md

   In this case, instances of `movement` are arranged in memory so that cache misses are minimized when the two components are iterated together.

-As a side note, when groups are involved, the sorting functions are applied separately to the elements that are part of the group and to those that are not, effectively generating two partitions, both of which can be ordered independently of each other.
+As a side note, the use of groups limits the possibility of sorting pools of components.
+Refer to the specific documentation for more details.

 ## Helpers